Master-Hash/ewt-rs/README.md

 ### Pre-built

-Download from Releases, or [CI Artifact](https://github.com/Master-Hash/ewt-rs/actions/workflows/build.yml) for unversioned binaries.
+Download from [Releases](https://github.com/Master-Hash/ewt-rs/releases), or [CI Artifact](https://github.com/Master-Hash/ewt-rs/actions/workflows/build.yml) for unversioned binaries.

 <!-- Please ignore the binary from Releases page. -->

-The Windows `.dll` files are only compatible with Emacs built with UCRT.
-MSVCRT is not supported.
+I offer `.dll` files for both gnu target, which pairs with MSYS2 UCRT; and gnullvm target, which pairs with MSYS2 CLANG*.
+Anyway, `x86_64-pc-windows-gnu` and `x86_64-pc-windows-gnullvm` are ABI compatible so mixture is all right.
+You may need to build yourself, if you use Emacs built with MSVCRT.

 ### Manually build

-1. Install Rust toolchain (On Windows, please target x86_64-pc-windows-gnu)
+1. Install Rust toolchain
-2. (On Windows) Install MSYS2
+2. (On Windows) Install MSYS2, and put `${MSYSTEM}/bin` to PATH to make libclang work
 3. `cargo build --release` to use ICU
 4. `cargo build --release --no-default-features -F windows` to use WinRT API

+It's possible to build for `*-pc-windows-gnullvm`, but manual adjustment of `-I` include directory, libclang target, link target and link sysroot (when cross compiling) is required.
+You may refer to the [CI script](https://github.com/Master-Hash/ewt-rs/blob/main/.github/workflows/build.yml).

 ## Adjustment